-As required by university policy, at least annually, the university will test the emergency alert system.
+As required by university policy, at least annually, the university will test the Y-Alert system.
 Tests will be scheduled and may be announced or unannounced.
-At least annually, the university will publicize its emergency response and evacuation procedures with its test of the emergency alert system.
+At least annually, the university will publicize its emergency response and evacuation procedures with its test of the Y-Alert system.
 The university will maintain records of each test, including a description of the test, the date of the test, the time the test started and ended, and whether it was announced or unannounced, for seven years.

-Security of Campus and Facilities
+Security of Campus Facilities